The Iron Bridge: Background

 The Ironbridge Gorge was formed at the end of the last ice age by the overflowing of Lake Lapworth, which resulted in the exposure of useful deposits of resources such as coal, iron ore, fire clay and limestone near the surface where they were readily mined.
 With the river providing a means of transport, the local area was an important centre of the emerging Industrial Revolution.

 Abraham Darby I first smelted local iron ore with coke made from Coalbrookdale coal in 1709, and in the coming decades Shropshire became a centre for industry due to the low price of fuel from local mines.
 The River Severn was used as a key trading route, but it was also a barrier to travel around the deep Ironbridge Gorge, especially between the then important industrial parishes of Broseley and Madeley, the nearest bridge being at Buildwas 2 miles away.
 The Iron Bridge was therefore proposed to link the industrial town of Broseley with the smaller mining town of Madeley and the industrial centre of Coalbrookdale.
 The use of the river by boat traffic and the steep sides of the gorge meant that any bridge should ideally be of a single span, and sufficiently high to allow tall ships to pass underneath.
 The steepness and instability of the banks was problematic for building a bridge, and there was no point where roads on opposite sides of the river converged.

 The Iron Bridge was the first of its kind to be constructed, although not the first to be considered nor the first iron bridge of any kind.
-An iron bridge was partly constructed at Lyons in 1755, but was abandoned for reasons of cost, and a 22.2 m span wrought iron footbridge over an ornamental waterway was erected in Kirklees, Yorkshire, in 1769.
+An iron bridge was partly constructed at Lyon in 1755, but was abandoned for reasons of cost, and a 22.2 m span wrought iron footbridge over an ornamental waterway was erected in Kirklees, Yorkshire, in 1769.